aleksei-berezkin/typique/README.md

 }>
 ```

-As you type in the opening quote in the constants initializer, you'll see the css-var and class names suggested by Typique:
+As you type the opening quote in the constant initializer, Typique suggests class and css-var names:

 (pics)

-In WebStorm, you might need to invoke the explicit completion (Ctrl+Space) to see the suggestions.
+In WebStorm, you may need to invoke explicit completion (Ctrl+Space) to see the suggestions.

-The suggested class names are guaranteed to be unique within the project.
+The suggested class names are guaranteed to be unique within the TypeScript project.
+The scope of this uniqueness is explained in more detail [below](#the-scope-of-names-uniqueness).

 ### 4. Import the generated CSS into your app